VuQTruong/peddle/server/src/item-service/item-service.md

 response Error:
 {
     status: 403,
+    message: "You are not allowed to update this item",
+    errors: {
-    message: "You are not allowed to update this item" }
+        message: "You are not allowed to update this item", }
+}

 response Error:
 {
     status: 500,
+    message: "Unexpected Error - ${err.message}",
+    errors:[
+        {
-    message: "Unexpected Error - ${err.message}"
+            message: "Unexpected Error - ${err.message}",
+        }
+    ]
 }
 ```